clambin/traefik-simple-auth/README.md

         The address to listen on for Prometheus scrape requests (default ":9090") -provider string
-        The OAuth2 provider to use (default "google") -secret string
+        The OAuth2 provider to use (default "google") -provider-oidc-service-url string
+        The OIDC ServiceURL to use (only used when provider is oidc) (default "https://accounts.google.com") -secret string
         Secret to use for authentication (base64 encoded) -session-cookie-name string